ErickCastroAlarcon/Tesina/README.md

-# Tesina: Método de Monte Carlo para un fondo Cosmológico
+# Tesina: Path Integral with Monte Carlo method for Cosmology

 ## Autor: Erick Castro A.